GefenZ/ChatGPTBot/README.md

 ## Usage:

-1. create secret.js file with your tokens to the api
+1. create secret.js file with your tokens to the api.
 2. run main.js, and a qr code will pop. this qr code is used to authenticate to a whatsapp user. tokens directory will be generated, which is used to keep the authentication details and every time you run the program it will remember your user.
 3. you can change in the config.json files your desired details, such as the group id which the chat will run on or the bot reponse headers.